 Our providers, Alfredo Arellano & Eduardo Mariscal, are experienced mental health nurse practitioners who conduct psychiatric evaluations for adolescents, adults, and older adults here in El Paso, Fort Bliss, and the surrounding area.

 What to expect during a Psychiatric Evaluation

-During the evaluation, our providers, Alfredo Arellano & Eduardo Mariscal, will first make certain that no other physical conditions which may be causing the symptoms that prompted you to seek treatment.
-During a psychiatric evaluation, our providers will ask you a series of questions and explore your personal situation.
-This will help your provider understand why you’ve decided to come in and what symptoms you’ve been experiencing.
+During the evaluation our providers will ask you a series of questions and explore your personal situation.
+They will make sure that physical medical conditions are not the root cause of your psychiatric symptoms.
+The interview will help your provider understand why you’ve decided to come in, what symptoms you’ve been experiencing, your past experiences, and develop a plan to address your mental health concerns.
 A typical psychiatric evaluation session may last 60 to 90 minutes.
 However, the duration varies from person to person.
 Our providers will ask about many different areas of your life.
 Below are some common areas that they evaluate.